 Colour is satisfying as well.
 The Microsoft Surface Go 3 doesn’t have ultra-wide gamut colour like an iPad Pro, but it does reach the silver standard by covering all the tones you need to avoid a weak, unsaturated look.
 For the screen geeks out there, it fulfils 99% of sRGB, 78% of DCI P3.

-For a hybrid that starts at £369, that is not bad at all.
+For a hybrid that starts at such a low price point, that is not bad at all.
 You can also get a stylus that offers 4096 pressure sensitivity levels and tilt.
-But, like the keyboard, this is not included and costs £100: more ouch.
+But, like the keyboard, this is not included: more ouch.

 In the future we’d like to see Microsoft push this design even further by thinning out the screen borders, fitting a larger display into a similar surface area.
 The Microsoft Surface Go 3 has fairly chunky borders compared to something like the Dell XPS 13.
 But to ask for a design revolution this year is probably a bit much: let’s not forget the Microsoft Surface Go 3 is an entry-level hybrid.